 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our optometrist provides regular vision acuity tests as part of a comprehensive eye exam.
 Our doctors will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
 Depending on the results of your vision test, our doctors may prescribe corrective glasses, contacts, or eye exercises.

 Eye Function Testing

 In addition to vision testing, an eye exam in our office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
 The test results enable us to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.

 As part of a comprehensive eye exam, our optometrist examines the overall health of the eye through a visual examination and tonometry.
 Our doctors evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils, or take an Optomap photo.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
 After completing these short tests, the doctors review the results and discusses any necessary treatment options with you.
-Contact us at (662)286-8860 or (662) 539-7801 today to schedule a comprehensive eye exam.
+Contact us at (662)286-8860 or (662) 539-7801 today to schedule a comprehensive eye exam